 If you know anyone at the company where you’re applying, ask about the dress code, and choose something that’s at least one step more formal than what most people wear.
 Whatever you do, don’t put on clothing that’s too flashy; you don’t want your outfit to be the thing that defines you in the hiring manager’s mind.

 Read about do’s and don’ts for dressing for an interview.

 Many businesses are getting more flexible about body art, particularly as it becomes more common.
 Still, it’s not a bad idea to take body piercings out (other than earrings) and keep tattoos covered up during interviews and when you first start a job.
 Then, watch your fellow employees.
 If you notice that several of your coworkers have nose rings or display their tattoos, feel free to do so, as well.

 12. What are some absolute ‘don’ts’ for office attire?

 You also want to make sure you’re not showing too much skin.
-In fact, 32 percent of senior managers in the OfficeTeam survey said this was the most egregious violation when it comes to office attire.
+In fact, 32 percent of senior managers in an OfficeTeam survey said this was the most egregious violation when it comes to office attire.